sciety/api-prototype/README.md

 If you run `docker-compose up` a [Trifid] server is available to view the resources (e.g. <http://localhost:8080/peerj.11014v0.1-decision>).
 This is read from a [Apache Jena Fuseki] instance available at <http://localhost:8081/> (username <kbd>admin</kbd>, password <kbd>password</kbd>).

 There is also a basic client querying and display information about articles and their evaluations at <http://localhost:8082>.

+## RDF

+> People think RDF is a pain because it is complicated.
+The truth is even worse.
+RDF is painfully simplistic, but it allows you to work with real-world data and problems that are horribly complicated.
+>
+> --- <cite>[Dan Brickley and Libby Miller][RDF is a pain]</cite>

+[Doc Maps] describes 'three key requirements for representations of editorial processes in a healthy publishing ecosystem':

+> Extensibility: the framework should be capable of representing a wide range of editorial process events, ranging from a simple assertion that a review occurred to a complete history of editorial comments on a document to a standalone review submitted by an independent reviewer

+RDF provides a simple framework for representing information; there is a wide range of existing vocabularies for describing [publishing workflows][PWO], [publish-able works][FaBiO], [organisations][ORG], [people][FOAF], [biomedical investigations][OBI]...

+The proposed [DocMaps Framework] appears to be based on JSON, which involves inventing new terms rather than being able to use existing, well-developed and tested vocabularies.
+Furthermore, plain JSON/XML representations usually struggle to scale to sufficiently describe the variations in the real world.
+(This can sometimes result in processes being limited to what the format can achieve, rather than it describing what's happening.)

+> Machine-readability: the framework should be represented in a format (eg XML) that can be interpreted computationally and translated into visual representations.

+RDF is an abstract model that has multiple formats available.
+They include [JSON-LD] and [RDF/XML], which provide access to RDF in formats already familiar to developers.

+>Discoverability: the framework should be publishable such that events are queryable and discoverable via a variety of well-supported mechanisms.

+[SPARQL] is a [W3C] recommendation and has become the standard RDF query language.

 ## Modelling